awsdocs/aws-control-tower-guide/doc_source/strongly-recommended-guardrails.md

 ## Detect Whether Encryption is Enabled for Amazon EBS Volumes Attached to Amazon EC2 Instances<a name="ebs-enable-encryption"></a>

-This guardrail detects whether the Amazon EBS volumes attached to an Amazon Amazon EC2 instance are encrypted\.
+This guardrail detects whether the Amazon EBS volumes attached to an Amazon EC2 instance are encrypted\.
 This guardrail does not change the status of the account\.
 This is a detective guardrail with strongly recommended guidance\.
 By default, this guardrail isn't enabled on any OUs\.

 The artifact for this guardrail is the following AWS Config rule\.